 about 1957 or 1958

 I started working at McClellan Air Force Base in January 1962, as a tabulation machine operator.
 I did this for two and one half years, then I was drafted into the U.S. Army in the Spring of 1964.
 After Basic Training at Fort Ord, California, I spent just under one year stationed at Fort Lewis in Washington State.
-My next thirteen months were spent stationed in Korea (Inchon and Taegu).
+My next thirteen months were spent stationed in South Korea (Inchon and Taegu).
 That's when I really got my chance to travel.
 My love affair with the Hawaiian Islands had already begun, but being the service gave me my first chance to see Hawaii.
 Click here for some of our trips.

 What a beautiful morning!